espressif/esp-serial-flasher/examples/esp32_stub_example/README.md

-# Flashing multiple partitions while using the flasher stub example
+# Flashing Multiple Partitions While Using the Flasher Stub Example

 ## Overview